kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 ## Set up your own GitLab runner within Docker

-This description is mainly based on [GitLab docs](https://docs.gitlab.com/runner/install/docker.html) and we focus on a Linux installation.
+This description is mainly based on [GitLab docs](https://docs.gitlab.com/runner/install/docker.html), and we focus on a Linux installation.

 First we need to make sure that we have `docker` installed on the machine we want to run the GitLab runner on, see the [Docker](../docker/index) section for some basic information.
 As the runner is using docker itself for executing our CI/CD pipeline we will need to make sure that we have access to the Docker socket inside the `gitlab-runner` container.
 We can do this by mapping `/var/run/docker.sock` to the container, note the `-v` option later on.

-The runner requires a configuration and it should be not inside the container as this would not make it permanent.
-Go to the directory of the GitLab repository that you want to create the runner for, obviously you can use a shared directory but sometimes it is good to have to runner configuration in this directory, and create the directory `./gitlab-runner/config/`.
+The runner requires a configuration, and it should be not inside the container as this would not make it permanent.
+Go to the directory of the GitLab repository that you want to create the runner for, obviously you can use a shared directory, but sometimes it is good to have to runner configuration in this directory, and create the directory `./gitlab-runner/config/`.

-GitLab provides a runner on Docker-Hub and we can simple use it, it is called `gitlab/gitlab-runner`.
+GitLab provides a runner on Docker-Hub, and we can simply use it, it is called `gitlab/gitlab-runner`.
 As the runners should be forward and backward compatible with various GitLab versions we work with the `latest` tag.

 In order to do the configuration you need to talk to the gitlab-runner application inside the container.